Anti-Racism

 Resources

-We share the information and resources below as a part of our journey, as a primarily White congregation, to learn and grapple with America's racial past and present.
+We share the information and resources below as a part of our journey to learn and grapple with America's racial past and present.
 We seek to be an intentional part of building racial equity and justice that leads at last to the beloved community.

 For Kids & Talking with Kids